serdarbsgn/gyrowheel/readme.md

-Needs a computer that has python3 installed, then you can use install.bat to install necessary libraries.
+Needs a computer that has python3 installed, [Install python here](https://www.python.org/downloads/) then you can use install.bat to install necessary libraries.
 Install apk to your phone, then connect your computer and phone to the same network.(Not necessary for Bluetooth mode.)

 Use run.bat to select run options

 To use Network/UDP mode, write the IP that terminal displays,
-UDP server started on 192.168.1.36:12345
+UDP server started on 192.168.1.42:12345

 Then you should select the "USE NETWORK" option and
 You should write 192.168.1.36 to first text field